satoshi-create/complexity-and-network-webdesign/README.md

 ### 🆕 Propose a New Project

+Have an idea you want to grow?

 - ✏️ [Project Proposal Template](./docs/new_project_propesal/new_project_propesal.md)
 - 🌿 [Mycelium Network Mapper Sample](./docs/new_project_propesal/sample/mycelium-network-mapper.md)
 - 💬 Proposals Discussion: [💡 Proposals](https://github.com/satoshi-create/complexity-and-network-webdesign/discussions/categories/-proposals)

+Polished or half-formed, all seeds are welcome.

 ---